Agarciafernandez/MTT/readme.txt

 REFERENCES

-[1] J. L. Williams, "Marginal multi-Bernoulli filters: RFS derivation of MHT, JIPDA, and association-based member," in IEEE Transactions on Aerospace and Electronic Systems, vol. 51, no. 3, pp. 1664-1687, July 2015.
+[1] J. L. Williams, "Marginal multi-Bernoulli filters: RFS derivation of MHT, JIPDA, and association-based MeMBer," in IEEE Transactions on Aerospace and Electronic Systems, vol. 51, no. 3, pp. 1664-1687, July 2015.

 [2] A. F. García-Fernández, J. L. Williams, K. Granström, and L. Svensson,  Poisson multi-Bernoulli mixture filter: direct derivation and implementation,  IEEE Transactions on Aerospace and Electronic Systems, vol. 54, no. 4, pp. 1883 1901, Aug.
 2018.